alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2026/2026-04-20-unity-through-the-path-of-the-salaf.md

 category: [fatwas,manhaj,sects,audios]
 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/od_033_05.mp3"
 active: audios
-excerpt: "I believe it is the duty of everyone to be brothers for the sake of Allah and to follow the path of the Salaf."
+summary: "I believe it is the duty of everyone to be brothers for the sake of Allah and to follow the path of the Salaf."
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen